srikarth/Coursera/Getting and Cleaning Data/UCI HAR Dataset/README.txt

 y_train.txt
 y_test.txt

-Once the above steps are completed.you can the Rscript (run_analysis.R) to get the tidy data set as a csv and a text file.
+Once the above steps are completed, Run the Rscript (run_analysis.R) to get the tidy data set as a csv and a text file.

 Notes:
 ======